JSideris/Sequencr.js/README.md

-# Sequencr.js V3
+# Sequencr.js V5
-Sequencr.js is a super-light-weight library that allows you to easily chain function calls together with timeouts in between, or set timeouts between iterations of a loop.
+Sequencr.js lets you chain functions together, or execute loops, punctuated by timeouts or promises.

 Please check out the project page if you haven't already: